Mohammad Zaza, Syrian artist

 Born in Riyad, Saudi Arabia in 1987

-Following the commencement of the Syrian conflict, he spent various periods living in Saudi Arabia, Lebanon, Jordan and Egypt, before basing himself in Istanbul, Turkey, where he has lived for the last two years.
-This summer, he intends to move to Europe, but does not plan on staying there permanently and ceasing his itinerant lifestyle.
+Following the commencement of the Syrian conflict, Zaza spent various periods living in Saudi Arabia, Lebanon, Jordan and Egypt, before basing himself in Istanbul, Turkey, where he has lived for a few years.
+In the summer 2016, he moved to Brussels, Belgium and lately to Lausanne, Switzerland, but does not plan on staying there permanently and ceasing his itinerant lifestyle.
 “Once I caught the travel bug, I couldn’t stop.
 It’s become a necessity.
 I think my whole life I’ll keep moving after a few sedentary years, working and being inspired by new places.”

 Zaza explains how his paintings, which seem so otherworldly, are in fact grounded in his conviction that all the elements of Creation, both natural and technological, are already expressed in the universe:

 “In my paintings the body represents the complexity of the Creation.
 The link between the machine and the body is actually very close.
 The machine is a new, modern tool created by humans and its shape is inspired by their body’s members to serve specific functions.
 More generally, whatever technology is developed by people, it always comes from shapes and ideas that already exist in nature.
 No new concept will ever come from outside our planet.

 When I start working on a painting, I have a general impression in my mind about the main, final shape it will take, which comes from the space and the initial abstract lines that I put on the canvas.
 The construction phase starts with a lot of colors and layers overlapping and ends with specific shapes that are the collaboration between imagination and the initial abstract.